Ski equipment - the basics.

 • U8 (Grade 1/2) and older will want skis for classic and skating (it's fine to start with classic-only, but most new skiers want to start skating by mid-winter).
 Two big choices:

 2. Waxless vs waxable classic skis – “Real” classic skis use kick wax for grip, and waxless use serrated fishscale bottoms.
 Waxless are slow but easy to kick – a good choice for beginning skiers and reasonable for Grades 1/2.
-Grades 3/4 (J5) should consider waxable skis – it may take a couple practices to jettison the bad habits formed on waxless skis, but after that the extra speed will make classic skiing much more fun.
+Anyone in Grades 3/4 (U10) and older who's serious about skiing should consider waxable skis – it may take a couple practices to jettison the bad habits formed on waxless skis, but after that the extra speed will make classic skiing much more fun.
 Parents new to waxing?
 Don’t worry, we can help.
 (And you might keep an old pair of waxless around for the occasional wet/warm days when waxing isn’t as easy).

 Rock skis - as you get older and buy nicer skis, keep the old ones around for less-than-good conditions (or find a cheap used pair if you have younger sibs to hand your good gear down to).
 Extends the life of your good skis, and great for jumps.